sf-wdi-31/tic-tac-toe/README.md

 ## Michael Rogachevsky
-### This was fun to build, but I was unable to figure out how to reveal the buttons after a game finished.
+### This repo is all the elements of my Tic-Tac-Toe game.
+It has a Ninja vs Pirates theme.
+It tracks number of games won by each team and has buttons to set the board and the scores independently.
+This was fun to build, but I was unable to figure out how to reveal the buttons after a game finished.

 # Tic Tac Toe - Weekend Lab